connorferster/handcalcs/README.md

 Any comments placed after a line of calculation will be rendered as an inline comment in the Latex.

-This makes it convenient to make notes along side your calculations to briefly explain where you may have gotten/chosen a particular value.
+This makes it convenient to make notes along side your calculations to briefly explain where you may have acquired or derived a particular value.

 ![Comments](docs/images/comments.gif)